snuq/VSEQF/Readme.md

 * __Right-Click Context Menus__

-   Right-click and hold to open a popup menu allowing different operations to be performed depending on what is clicked on.
+   Makes the right-click context menus more contextual, allowing different operations to be performed depending on what is clicked on.
+   Right-click and hold will open context menus when blender is in right-click to select mode.
    See the QuickContext section for more information.

 * __Making Meta Strip Additions__